awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 ## Parameter group considerations<a name="USER_CopySnapshot.Parameters"></a>

 When you copy a snapshot across Regions, the copy doesn't include the parameter group used by the original DB instance \.
 When you restore a snapshot to create a new DB instance , that DB instance gets the default parameter group for the AWS Region it is created in\.
-To give the new DB instance the same parameters as the original, you must do the following:
+To give the new DB instance the same parameters as the original, do the following:

 1. In the destination AWS Region, create a DB parameter group with the same settings as the original DB instance \.
 If one already exists in the new AWS Region, you can use that one\.